openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 **Play a spotify playlist if a switch was changed to on:**

-1) Open the Paper UI
-2) Navigate to the Control Section
-3) Open the Drop-Down of the 'Music provider for the start music voice command' channel
-4) Select the Provider you want to use
+1) Do get the ID of your sound, follow the steps in "How To Get ID's"
-5) Write down the text in the square brackets. e.g. SPOTIFY for the spotify music provider
+2) Write down the text in the square brackets. e.g. SPOTIFY for the spotify music provider
-6) Create a rule for start playing a song or playlist:
+3) Create a rule for start playing a song or playlist:

 ```php
 rule "Play a playlist on spotify if a switch was changed"